 Prior to joining Certilman Balin, Mr. Herzbach was an Assistant Attorney General of the State of New York in the Real Estate Finance Bureau, the office responsible for the regulation of condominiums and cooperatives in the State of New York.

-He serves as Legal Counsel to Long Island Home Builders Care (LIHBC), the charitable arm of the Long Island Builders Institute (LIBI).
-Recently, he completed his term as Co-President of the Long Island Real Estate Group (LIREG), for which he serves on the Executive Board and the Board of Directors.
-He is also a Past President of the Board of Directors of the Long Island Chapter of the Corporate Real Estate Network (CORENET).
+He currently serves on the Board of Directors of Long Island Builders Institute (“LIBI”) and as Legal Counsel to Long Island Home Builders Care (LIHBC), the charitable arm of the Long Island Builders Institute (LIBI).
+He is a past Co-President of the Long Island Real Estate Group (LIREG), for which he currently serves on their Board of Directors.
+He is also a Past President of the Long Island Chapter of the Corporate Real Estate Network (CORENET).

 Mr. Herzbach also served as Chairman of the Homeowners Association Subcommittee of the New York State Bar Association’s Real Property Law Section Committee on Condominiums and Cooperatives and on the Bar Association’s Liaison Committee with the Attorney General of the State of New York.

-Active in charitable endeavors he chaired the LIREG charitable committee and volunteers at the Suffolk Y and the Family Service League.
-The American Cancer Society once honored him as “Man of the Year.”
+Active in charitable endeavors he chaired the LIREG charitable committee and has been involved at the Suffolk Y and the Family Service League.
+The American Cancer Society previously honored him as “Man of the Year.”

 Mr. Herzbach graduated from Hofstra University School of Law and earned a Bachelor of Arts in Political Science from the University of Cincinnati.
 He is admitted to practice in the State of New York and the U.S. District Court, Eastern District of New York, and achieved the highest rating by Martindale Hubbell.